xiix0/scam/README.md

-You will lose your present job and have to become a door to door mayonnaise salesman.
+You work very hard.
+Don't try to think as well.